 Full PTZ control is also available via the app for each connected camera.
 Microsoft Teams however is unable to support multiple cameras (with the exception of the share document camera option), and Google Meet supports multiple cameras similar to Zoom, however PTZ control via the app is only possible if the cameras are identical.

-In terms of exclusive hardware, Zoom Rooms works with Neat to produce purpose-built hardware solutions that make it easier than ever to scale, deploy, and manage meeting rooms, creating a seamless collaborative whiteboard experience with the Neat Board.
-It is important to note that in terms of a collaborative whiteboard experience, Google Meet is only able to use their Google Jamboard hardware, otherwise, Google Meet users must use the Jamboard app on their phones or tablets to whiteboard.
+In terms of exclusive hardware, only Zoom Rooms and Microsoft Teams works with Neat to produce purpose-built hardware solutions that make it easier than ever to scale, deploy, and manage meeting rooms, creating a seamless collaborative whiteboard experience with the Neat Board.
+It is important to note that in terms of a collaborative whiteboard experience.
+Google Meet is only able to use their Google Jamboard hardware, otherwise, Google Meet users must use the Jamboard app on their phones or tablets to whiteboard.

 Is Everyone Using the Same App?